mouadziani/laravel-mercanet/README.md

 // Then you can call pay() method to redirect user to the payment page of mercanet website.
 $mercanet->pay();
 ```
-Instead of creation new instance from Mercanet class and call method on it separately, also use the static constructor as the following example:
+Instead of creation new instance from Mercanet class and call method separately on it, you can use also the static constructor as the following example:

 ```php
 use Mouadziani\Mercanet\Mercanet;